Number-crunch your way to the top with one of the best Doctorate in Accounting degrees.

 Luckily for you and your research, the University of Mississippi houses the biggest accountancy library in the world.
 In addition, you can find the National Tax History Research Center, National EDP Auditing Archival Center, and the McMickle Accounting History Library, and more all on campus.

 Located in the heart of the “Big Apple,” New York University is a private research university with quite the list of accolades.
 Its academic reach extends further than New York, with satellite branches in Berlin, Madrid, Paris, and beyond.
 The Stern School of Business is one of the most prestigious business schools in the country.
+Program Highlights

 The doctorate program in accounting at NYU ensures that all PhD candidates are learning research skills from the backdrop of modern financial theory.
 NYU doesn’t require an MBA as a prerequisite, but rather is interested in candidates who have strong research and quantitative skills.
 Some of your initial first-year courses would include: